Do you want to do something to help your baby with the pain of teething? Are you worried about the safety of the materials they’ll be chewing on?

 You can see proof of this by watching any baby, even if they don’t have a toy with them.
 They’ll chew on their fingers, their blankets and anything else they can get their hands on.
 It gives them comfort and helps them with their development.

-Most babies will get their first tooth when they are 4 to 6 months old (source).
-But the teething pain can start weeks before that.
+Most babies will get their first tooth when they’re 4 to 6 months old (2), but teething pain can start weeks before that.

 That way you won’t be scrambling to buy some when you realize they need them immediately.

 As a parent, it’s always best to be prepared for situations before they occur.
 You’ll be less stressed if you have a plan for everything.